Herbs and Resources to help support your body~mind~spirit as you participate in protest, marches, demonstrations, and actions. Stay Safe!

 I also like to carry chocolate.
 Chocolate (especially the one with a high percentage of raw cacao) is very grounding.

 Other grounding Barks (Cinnamon) and Roots (Burdock, Dandelion, Yellow Dock, Astragalus).
 Burdock is one of the most grounding roots.
-You can make a Comfrey (good for bone and connective tissue.
-Spiritually, comfrey is good for when people feel "broken."
-It is stabilizing after shock), Lavender (Nervine), Tulsi/ Holy Basil (Adaptogen), and Burdock (Grounding) tea blend.
+You can make a Lavender (Nervine), Tulsi/ Holy Basil (Adaptogen), and Burdock (Grounding) tea blend and add Comfrey flower essence.
+Comfrey is good for bone and connective tissue.
+Spiritually, comfrey supports people when they feel "broken."
+It is stabilizing after shock.